 Tiffany Tang Yan (唐嫣) as Ah Ning (阿寧).
 She didn’t appear much in here, but her character was intriguing enough.
 In a way, it was refreshing to watch her portraying a fierce character after all those recently ‘trying to be cute’ characters.
 (Which I swear I had to drop, sorry, but more because of the roles and not totally because of her.)

-Liu Tian Zuo (劉天佐) as Wang Yue Ban (王月半) aka Wang Pang Zi (王胖子).
+Liu Tian Zuo (劉天佐) as Wang Yue Ban (王月半) aka Fatty Wang (王胖子).
 Hilarious since the beginning.
 I think he was natural throughout and lighted up the scene whenever he appeared.
 Yet he sure jinxed them a lot.
-Since although he saved them at the beginning, but his miscalculations had led them into even more trouble.
+Since although he saved them at the beginning, his miscalculations had led them into even more trouble.
 Then his snarky remarks.

 Wei Wei (魏巍) as Pan Zi (潘子).
 Loyal and brave.
 I thought he would be some fierce, hostile character but he ended up being part of the comedy team too.